abpframework/abp/docs/en/images/penetration-test-report.md

 * **Application Configuration Script**:

   These 2 endpoints are used by ABP application templates.
 The first one `/Abp/ApplicationConfigurationScript` provides configuration and user based definitions with JSON format.
 This data is important for SPA based applications to get the current language, localization texts, policies, settings, user info, current tenant or time zone information.
 This is not a data leak.
 User specific data can only be accessed after user logon.
 Other data are application-wide used not dangerous for unauthenticated users.
-For more information check out the [Application Configuration](../framework/api-development/standard-apis/configuration.md) document.
+For more information about Application Configuration, check out [docs.abp.io/en/abp/latest/API/Application-Configuration](https://docs.abp.io/en/abp/latest/API/Application-Configuration)

 * **Service Proxy Script**:

   This endpoint provides auto-generated JavaScript AJAX call methods for the backend operations.
 This may disclosure information about the host API methods.
 On the other hand, it makes easy to consume the HTTP APIs from JavaScript side.
 ABP Application Services are automatically converted to JavaScript proxies.
 But it does not mean that these JavaScript methods can be executed anonymously.
 The attacker still needs to log in to perform operations.
-For more information check out the [Service Proxy Script](../framework/ui/mvc-razor-pages/dynamic-javascript-proxies.md) document.
+For more information about Service Proxy Script, check out [docs.abp.io/en/abp/latest/UI/AspNetCore/Dynamic-JavaScript-Proxies](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Dynamic-JavaScript-Proxies).
 If you want to disable this functionality, check out [github.com/abpframework/abp/issues/12297](https://github.com/abpframework/abp/issues/12297)

 ### User E-mail Address Enumeration [Risk: Low] - Positive